Cursed adventure

 Always looking to do something fun with gamebooks, I thought I could make a

-seemed the obvious choice for me but it is quite too basic
+Interface. curses seemed the obvious choice for me but it is quite too basic

 to do what I wanted.
-I decided to create my wrapper around it, named cursed-adventure
+I decided to create my wrapper around it, named cursed-adventure.

 I have several objectives with it: